PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The Wizard looked at her for a moment.
 Then he gave her a smile that was anything but reassuring.

-"I am glad you said that," said the Dimsbury.
+"I am glad you said that," said Dimsbury.

 "Because now you see that I am no servant or serf?"